NVIDIA-Omniverse/usd-plugin-samples/README.md

 ## Dynamic Payloads

-_Dynamic payloads_ are file format plugins with additional functionality to make them a bit more dynamic in nature.
+_Dynamic payloads_ are file format plugins with additional functionality (that can only be used with the payload composition arc) to make them a bit more dynamic in nature.
 These dynamics are provided via a set of parameters in the metadata of the prim that has the payload composition arc to a dynamic payload.
 This is a powerful mechanism because:

 - The information brought into the layer can be parameterized in ways specific to the data the payload is resposible for
 - Those parameters can be modified by tools that allow metadata modification to reload the layer with the new parameter set